hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_init.rst

 ::

-      --action-handler-webhook-baseurl string   webhook baseurl to be used for an action (default "http://localhost:3000") --action-kind string                      kind to be used for an action (default "synchronous") --admin-secret string                     admin secret for Hasura GraphQL engine --endpoint string                         http(s) endpoint for Hasura GraphQL engine -h, --help                                    help for init
+      --admin-secret string                     admin secret for Hasura GraphQL engine --endpoint string                         http(s) endpoint for Hasura GraphQL engine -h, --help                                    help for init
-      --install-manifest string                 install manifest to be cloned --metadata-directory string               name of directory where metadata files will be created (default "metadata") --version string                          config version to be used (default "2")
+      --install-manifest string                 install manifest to be cloned --version string                          config version to be used (default "2")

 Options inherited from parent commands